maryrosecook/this-workshop/README.md

 At a high level, this week is about building an effective process for learning unfamiliar language features and patterns.
 In this workshop, you'll practice using this process to understand how the `this` keyword works in JavaScript.

+### Learning objectives

+1. Describe the `this` keyword as similar to `self` in Ruby.
+2. Explain some of the similarities and differences between the behaviour of the `this` keyword and the behaviour of `self` in Ruby.
+3. Explain the rules that govern the value of the `this` keyword.

 ### Getting visibility

 A great way to understand code is to first tighten the loop, then get visibility.
 In this workshop, we'll practice getting visibility.
 As you go through the workshop, try using `console.log()` to inspect the values of: